pentagram-lang/pentagram-ideas/plans/named-parameters.md

-# Tacit ideas / Plans / Named parameters
+# Pentagram ideas / Plans / Named parameters

-All trait implementations in Tacit must have matching parameter names.
+All trait implementations in Pentagram must have matching parameter names.
 With that, it's possible to call all methods using named parameters.

 Unnamed parameters cannot follow named parameters in a method call, but otherwise, named parameters use the expression stack just like unnamed parameters.